HOME PLANT LIST PLANT SEARCH ENGINE

 Main Cities: Punta Arenas, Puerto Natales, Puerto Williams.

-High elevation close to the timber line
+High altitude close to the timber line

-High elevation close to the timber line
+High altitude close to the timber line

-Medium elevation up to the timber line
+Medium altitude up to the timber line

 Perennial